Dr. James Henderson

 Yellow Fever Vaccination

-Yellow Fever vaccination is the only vaccine that may be required for Guatemala entry, but only under specific circumstances.
-If you're arriving from a country with risk of Yellow Fever transmission (including Brazil, several African nations, and other South American countries), you must present a valid Yellow Fever vaccination certificate.
+Yellow Fever vaccination is the only vaccine that may be required for Guatemala entry, but only if you're arriving from a country with risk of Yellow Fever transmission.

 Yellow Fever Requirements: